IBM-Bluemix-Docs/containers/cs_planning.md

 When you create a standard cluster, {{site.data.keyword.containershort_notm}} automatically requests five portable public and five private IP addresses and provisions them into your {{site.data.keyword.BluSoftlayer_notm}} account during cluster creation.
 Two of the portable IP addresses, one public and one private, are used for the [Ingress controller](#cs_ingress).
 Four portable public and Four private IP addresses can be used to expose apps by creating a LoadBalancer service.

 When you create a Kubernetes LoadBalancer service in a cluster on a public VLAN, an external load balancer is created.
 One of the four available public IP addresses is assigned to the load balancer.
 If no portable public IP address is available, the creation of your LoadBalancer service fails.
 The LoadBalancer service serves as the external entry point for incoming requests for the app.
 Unlike with NodePort services, you can assign any port to your load balancer and are not bound to a certain port range.
 The portable public IP address that is assigned to your LoadBalancer service is permanent and does not change when a worker node is removed or re-created.
-Therefore, the LoadBalancer service more available than the NodePort service.
+Therefore, the LoadBalancer service is more available than the NodePort service.
 To access the LoadBalancer service from the internet, use the public IP address of your load balancer and the assigned port in the format `<ip_address>:<port>`.

 When a request arrives at the LoadBalancer service, the request is automatically forwarded to the internal cluster IP address that is assigned to the LoadBalancer service during service creation.
 The cluster IP address is accessible inside the cluster only.
 From the cluster IP address, incoming requests are further forwarded to the `kube-proxy` component of your worker node.
 Then the requests are forwarded to the private IP address of the pod where the app is deployed.
 If you have multiple replicas of your app that are running in different pods, the `kube-proxy` component load balances incoming requests across all replicas.